Sydenham railway station, Sydney: 2024: Sydney Metro

-As part of the Sydney Metro City & Southwest project, the station will be upgraded with a new concourse on the northern end of the station, and platforms 1 and 2 upgraded and converted into use for the Sydney Metro.
-The project is expected to be completed in 2024.
+As part of the Sydney Metro City & Southwest project, the station was upgraded with a new concourse on the northern end of the station, and platforms 1 and 2 upgraded and converted into use for the Sydney Metro.
+When conversion of the Bankstown Line from commuter rail to a rapid transit line is completed in 2026, Metro through services will run on these tracks, taking commuters from Bankstown to Tallawong and vice versa.